-We use these ideas to find similar high probability bounds on the number of masked items in the approximate recovery setting for rates above $R^{*}$.
+We use these ideas to find similar high probability bounds on the number of masked items, suitably modified to suit our approximate recovery setting, for rates above $R^{*}$ (defined in \eqref{eq:10}).
 In particular, we show that there are $\omega(1)$ masked defective items and $\omega(k)$ masked non-defective items with high probability, regardless of test design.
-Intuitively, this leads to the SUPERSET problem not being possible for rates above $R^{*}$, since the decoder will not be able to differentiate between masked defective and masked non-defective items, meaning that when attempting to form an estimate $\hat{S}$ of $S$ of size $(1 + \eta^{+})k$ such that $\hat{S} \supseteq S$, the best the decoder can do is guess a uniformly random subset of the masked items to add to the set of non-masked defective items.
-Since there are many masked non-defective items, the probability the decoder selects all the masked defective items in the subset is small.
+Intuitively, this will lead to a converse for SUPERSET because when attempting to form an estimate $\hat{S}$ of $S$ of size $(1 + \eta)k$ such that $\hat{S} \supseteq S$, the decoder will be unable to distinguish masked defectives from masked non-defectives.
+Since there are many more of the latter, any decoder will have a low probability of choosing all masked defectives in its estimate.